 THE PELIGONI CLUB Zakynthos, Greece

-Peligoni is the ultimate bells-and-whistles beach club, with private access to a stretch of deep clear water and every kind of water activity imaginable, from paddleboarding to catamaran sailing, windsurfing, wakeboarding and canoeing.
+The ultimate bells-and-whistles spot, The Peligoni Club has private access to a stretch of deep clear water and every kind of water activity imaginable, from paddleboarding and catamaran sailing to windsurfing, wakeboarding and canoeing.
 Friendly tutors are on hand to help beginners, and the place is run with sunny enthusiasm and relaxed bonhomie.
 There isn’t a beach per se, but daybeds and umbrellas are ramped up across the rocky shoreline, with plenty of quiet corners with backgammon and chess boards to hand, and private tables for parties large and small.
 As well as an outdoor gym and swimming pool, there are complimentary yoga and pilates sessions on the decks overlooking the sea, kids’ clubs for under 12s, and regular party nights for teens or their parents with barbecues and happy hours, all offered in the best possible, if laid-back, taste and style.

 CHAMBAO Talamanca, Ibiza